paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## VPC

 - **Internet Gateway (IGW)**:
+    - Allows you to create a VPN connection between a private network, like your on-premises data center or internal corporate network to your VPC.
+This is used when a VPC has           internal private resources and we want to restrict access to these resources only to entities coming from an approved network
     - Connects a VPC to the internet.
     - Allows instances in the VPC to directly communicate with the internet.
     - Essential for a public subnet in a VPC to send/receive traffic to/from the internet.